meen080560/dcrdocs/docs/การเริ่มต้น/b.obtaining-dcr.md

 ## <img class="dcr-icon" src="/img/dcr-icons/SellGoods.svg" /> Sell / Trade Goods or Services for Decred

 An alternative way to obtain Decred is to use your skills, knowledge, or experience by exchanging services for Decred as payment.
-Services can be anything that you are skilled at which are in need or requested by other members of the Decred community.
+Services can be anything that you are skilled at which are in need or requested by other members of the Decred community